-Beyond the famed Rijks and Van Gogh Museums—repositories of historic art, iconic sunflowers and tormented starry nights―Amsterdam has more than 50 smaller museums showcasing everything from contemporary art (the Stedelijk), pop and street art (the new Moco museum focused on icons like Banksy and Warhol), and photography (Foam) to ancient torture (Torture Museum), sex through the ages (Sex Museum), houseboats (Houseboat Museum), tulips (Tulip Museum) soft drugs (Hash, Marijuana & Hemp Museum) and even an award-winning gem devoted to small bags and purses: the Tassenmuseum on the Herengracht.
+Within the walls of these compact venues, you can explore everything from contemporary art (Stedelijk), pop/street art (Moco) and photography (Foam) to ancient torture (Torture Museum), sex through the ages (Sex Museum), houseboats (Houseboat Museum), tulips (Tulip Museum), soft drugs (Hash, Marijuana & Hemp Museum), and even an award-winning gem devoted to small bags and purses: the Tassenmuseum on the Herengracht.

 A Return to Earlier Eras